-The company has not elected to apply any pronouncements before their mandatory operative date in the annual reporting period beginning 1 July 2013.
+The company has not elected to apply any accounting standards or interpretations before their mandatory operative date for the annual reporting period beginning 1 July 2014.
+Therefore the abovementioned accounting standards or interpretations have no impact on amounts recognised in the current period or any prior period.